jonlpersson/ed-latimore/site/_posts/2020-02-28-learn-how-to-be-a-better-person-in-10-steps.md

 When you treat the foundations of life with the proper respect and order your priorities correctly, you're well on your way to becoming a better person.

-### 6) See the world with a strategic eye
+## 6) See the world with a strategic eye

 Until you learn to think with a long time horizon, you'll never be able to get ahead of your problems.

 When you make plans in the short term, you'll always be in a state of reaction.
-You'll never have any energy to pursue long term goals–the ones that will actually make you a better person and [change your life](/change-your-life/)–if you're constantly reacting to short term issues.
+You'll never have any energy to pursue long-term goals–the ones that will actually make you a better person and [change your life](/change-your-life/)–if you're constantly reacting to short-term issues.

 When you plan ahead, you're rarely phased by sudden surprises or emergencies.
 The only time you shouldn’t consider the long term is when you're on your deathbed.